Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Regret Analysis

-While Section~\ref{sec:obj-mismatch} and Section~\ref{sec:sticky-bandit} rely on the slowly changing property of \name, we have not yet prove that \name~is slowly changing if \base~is slowly changing.
+While Section~\ref{sec:obj-mismatch} and Section~\ref{sec:sticky-bandit} rely on the slowly changing property of \name, we have not yet show that \name~is slowly changing if \base~is slowly changing.
 It is not difficult to see that \name~is slowly changing if \local~is.
-Corresponding Lemma and its proof can be found in Appendix~\ref{appendix:slowly-changing}.
-Unfortunately, $\local$ is not necessarily slowly changing due to the switching mechanism caused by Algorithm~\ref{alg:bold}, as each of the $H+1$ \base~ bandits could have arbitrarily different policies.
+The corresponding lemma and its proof can be found in Appendix~\ref{appendix:slowly-changing}.
+Unfortunately, even if \base~is slowly changing, $\local$ is not necessarily slowly changing due to the switching mechanism - alternating among various \base~instances - designed by Algorithm~\ref{alg:bold}, as each of the $H+1$ \base~bandits could have arbitrarily different policies.

-However, because of constant delay $H$, one could preserve the slowly changing property by consider the timestep as part of the state.
+However, one could preserve the slowly changing property by incorporating the timestep $h$ as part of the state.
 In other words, one could augment the state space $\Scal$ by concatenating a state $s$ with a time stamp $h \in \Hcal \coloneqq \{1, 2, \dots, H+1\}$.
 Definition~\ref{def:H-MDP} gives a formal statement of $\Hcal$-augmented MDPs.
-Similarly, constructing timestep (of episodes) as part of the state is often seen in episodic settings~\citep{jin2018q, rashid2020optimistic, neustroev2020generalized, wang2021convergence}.
+Similarly, constructing timestep (of episodes) as part of the state is often seen in episodic settings~\citep[][etc.]{jin2018q, wang2021convergence}.

 \begin{definition} Given a MDP $\mathcal{M}=(\Scal, \Acal, \mathbb{P}, r, \gamma)$, and let $\Hcal \coloneqq \{1, 2, \dots, H+1\}$.
 We define the $\Hcal$-argumented MDP as $\tilde{M} = (\tilde{\Scal}, \Acal, \tilde{\mathbb{P}}, \tilde{r}, \gamma)$, where $\tilde{\Scal} \coloneqq \Scal \times \Hcal$, $\tilde{r}(s\circ h, a) \coloneqq r(s, a)$, $\tilde{\mathbb{P}}(s \circ h, a, s' \circ h') \coloneqq \mathbb{P}(s, a, s') \mbb1{\{h'= \left[ h+1 \modulo H+1\right] \}}$, where $\mbb1{\{\cdot\}}$ is indicator function and $\circ$ denotes concatenation. \end{definition}